 Policy: Ohio Northern University recognizes its responsibility to protect students and former students against improper disclosure of information.
-University will comply with all applicable state and federal laws, including Family Educational Rights and Privacy Act of 1974 (FERPA), that relate to retention and disclosure of information about students and former students.
+The University will comply with all applicable state and federal laws, including the Family Educational Rights and Privacy Act of 1974 (FERPA), that relate to retention and disclosure of information about students and former students.

 Definitions: A student is an individual who is or who has been in attendance at Ohio Northern University.
-Attendance includes attendance in person or by correspondence and period during which an individual is working for University under a workstudy program.
+Attendance includes attendance in person or by correspondence and any period during which an individual is working for the University under a work-study program.
 Education records are all records, files, documents and or materials, maintained in any medium, that contain information directly related to a student and are maintained by University faculty, staff and/or its agents.

 (bottom of Forms and Tools page)

-Education records maintained by University include:
+Education records maintained by the University include: